FallCicada/fallcicada.github.io/source/_posts/misc-note.md

 As often mentioned in Chinese SNS, ***the end of customization is the default***.
 I do not want to put much focus on the customization part of the blog.
-Except for a clean hexo theme [**Icarus**](https://github.com/ppoffice/hexo-theme-icarus), I only uses a few additional plugins which are essential in building my blog, currently only including [hexo-pdf](https://github.com/superalsrk/hexo-pdf/).
+Except for a clean hexo theme [**Icarus**](https://github.com/ppoffice/hexo-theme-icarus), I made a few changes to my blog, mainly about the format of blogs.

 ### Hexo Theme **Icarus**

 To install hexo theme [**Icarus**](https://github.com/ppoffice/hexo-theme-icarus), follow its [Readme](https://github.com/ppoffice/hexo-theme-icarus/blob/master/README.md) or its [guide](https://ppoffice.github.io/hexo-theme-icarus/).
 Some possible dependencies should also be installed together.

 ``` bash
 npm install -S hexo-theme-icarus hexo-renderer-inferno